Multiplier bootstrap of tail copulas with applications: Empirical tail copulas

 in $\mathcal{B}_\infty(\bar{\R}_+^2)$, provided that the tail copula has continuous partial derivatives.
-Here the limiting process $\Gb_{\ltchat}$ has the representation
+Here the limiting process $\Gb _{\ltchat}$ has the representation

-The assumption of continuous partial derivatives is made in the whole literature on estimation of stable tail dependence functions and tail copulas.
-However, as demonstrated in \eqref{counter} there does not exist any tail copula $\ltc\ne0$ with continuous partial derivatives at the origin $(0,0)$.
-With our first result we will fill this gap and prove weak convergence of the empirical tail copula process under suitable weakened smoothness assumptions.
-For this purpose we will use a similar approach as in \cite{schmstad2006} since this turns out to be also useful for a proof of consistency of the multiplier bootstrap.
-First we consider the case of known marginals.
-Due to the second order condition (\ref{secor}) the proof of (\ref{t4ss}) can be given by showing weak convergence of the centered statistic
+The assumption of continuous partial derivatives is made in the literature on estimation of stable tail dependence functions and tail copulas.
+However, as demonstrated in \eqref{counter}, there does not exist any tail copula $\ltc\not\equiv0$ with continuous partial derivatives at the origin $(0,0)$.
+With our first result, we fill this gap and prove weak convergence of the empirical tail copula process under suitable weakened smoothness assumptions.
+To do so, we use a similar approach as in Schmidt and Stadtm{\"{u}}ller \cite{schmstad2006}, because this turns out to be useful for a proof of consistency of the multiplier bootstrap as well.
+We first consider the case of known marginals.
+Because of the second-order condition (\ref{secornew}), the proof of (\ref{t4ss}) can be given by showing weak convergence of the centered statistic